DeNepo/separation-of-concerns/reverse-engineering/README.md

 ---

+## Inspect Everything!

+Half of the challenge in reverse engineering is understanding what you're rebuilding.
+You will want to inspect the demo at every step of your reverse-engineering to make sure you are building the best copy you can:

+- Inspect the _sources_ to find out what HTML is written in the demo.
+- Inspect the _styles_ of each element to reconstruct their classes (if you can't find it in the sources)
+- Inspect each element in the DOM to find _event listeners_.
+Which elements have listeners?
+What type of listener is it?

+You should spend at least as much time inspecting the demo as you do writing code.

+---

 ## Incremental Development

 Following these steps will give you some direction and make it easier to write from a blank page: